UKHO/docs/docs/quality-assurance/test-strategy.md

 ### Security

 * Testing to ensure security should take place throughout development
+* A key output of the Threat Modelling process is Test Scenarios to confirm the identified vulnerability has not been exposed
 * The OWASP ZAP scanner should be used for development of APIs and UIs - see [UKHO OWASP Zap Scanner project](https://github.com/UKHO/owasp-zap-scan) for more information.

 ### User Acceptance